srikanth245110/Jenkins/InterviewQuestions/InterviewQuestions-1.md

   22. How to creare & configure slave/node in jenkins?
   23. What arte the plugin you installed?
   24. How to copy the artifacts from one job to another job?
+  25. How to add Java/Maven/Git paths in jenkins?
+(Global Tool Configuration).
+  26. What is "Manage Plugins"?
+  27.